Turn Your Passion for Grilling Into Extra Cash by Selling BBQ Meals on the Weekends

 If you like to cook, selling grilled chicken at a roadside operation is one of the fastest and easiest ways to generate a consistent stream of extra cash without giving up your full-time job!

-Let me be clear up-front: I cannot promise that you’ll make any money doing this, but it’s not unusual for these roadside operations to clear $500 to $1,000 in a day or even more, after their equipment is paid for.
+While we cannot promise that you’ll make any money doing this, it’s not unusual for these roadside operations to clear $500 to $1,000 in a day or even more, after their equipment is paid for.

 Think about it...